 First Impressions

 Argentina walk into the 2026 World Cup as defending champions, and Adidas clearly understood the assignment.
 You don't mess with the albiceleste stripes.
 You refine them.
-That's exactly what happened here, and the result is a kit that feels confident without being flashy.
+That's what happened here, and the result is a kit that feels confident without being flashy.

 When the jersey leaked a few months ago, reactions were mixed online.
 Having held it in hand and worn it, we think the doubters will come around fast.
+This kit earns its place alongside the best Argentina shirts of the modern era.

 Design Breakdown